Himanshu-Yadav-0/Book-Review-app/README.md

 - Database operations use SQLAlchemy ORM for type safety
 - Tests cover both unit and integration scenarios
 - Migrations are managed through Alembic for safe database updates
+- API uses versioning (`/v1/`) for backward compatibility as the API evolves
+- Proper HTTP status codes are implemented for better client error handling

 ## 🤝 Contributing